peixuanwang/SimHP/readme.txt

 		Default: 0.15
 	-a	Annotations of HP in output file.
 Set this parameter if you want to annotate.
 	-f	Using frequency information.
 Set this parameter if you want to use frequency.
+	-v  cuf-off frequency value to filter HP term and you need to set -f before use it.
 	-h	Help.

     1. Generate a simulated dataset on random disease